Before entering the Philippine Military Academy (PMA) and taking your first step to becoming an AFP officer, you must pass the PMA Entrance Exam.

 PMAEE English Review Tips and Tricks

 - Read different forms of English texts (e.g., poems, short stories, paragraphs, essays) and be sure that you can spot the main idea.
-Usually, the main idea is located a the beginning or end of the text.
+Usually, the main idea is located at the text’s beginning or end.

 - Practice reading the questions first before the given reading selection.
-By following this technique, you can simply scan the given text and look for the answer instead of reading the entire passage and wasting a lot of time in the process.
+By following this technique, you can scan the given text and look for the answer instead of reading the entire passage and wasting a lot of time.

 - Sometimes, the choices in a question seem to be all correct.
-In this case, you need to look for the best answer among the given options.
-To achieve this, examine the given options one by one and think about how each of them can be the WRONG answer.
-The option which you cannot prove to be wrong is the best answer.
+In this case, you must look for the best answer among the options.
+To achieve this, examine the given options individually and consider how each can be the WRONG answer.
+The best answer is the choice you cannot prove to be wrong.

 3. Abstract Reasoning (SPMA)

-This subtest challenges your logical reasoning through questions related to word relationships, numerical patterns, and visual sequences.
+This subtest challenges logical reasoning through questions about word relationships, numerical patterns, and visual sequences.

 PMAEE Abstract Reasoning Modules and Readings + Printable Quizzes